MouadJEBILOU/alx-system_engineering-devops/README.md

 TASK 3 : Write a script that changes the owner of the file hello to the user betty :
 #!/bin/bash
 chown betty hello

+TASK 4 : Write a script that creates an empty file called hello :
+#!/bin/bash
+touch hello